-I moved to Granada in September 2011 and I am wholeheartedly ashamed to admit that it took me a whopping six months to visit the neighbouring Moorish city of Cordóba.
+I moved to Granada in September 2011 and I am wholeheartedly ashamed to admit that it took me a whopping six months to visit the neighbouring city of Córdoba.
 I attribute this to three reasons:

-- The trip was just too easy to put off, considering it could be reached so easily via a 2-hour bus ride.
+- The trip was just too easy to put off, considering it was so close.
 Very bad excuse, I know.

 - Granada isn’t a place you want to leave in a hurry, and I won’t deny that I may have got a little bit too caught up in the magic of it all.